moveit/moveit_tutorials/doc/multiple_robot_arms/multiple_robot_arms_tutorial.rst

     roslaunch panda_multiple_arms bringup_moveit.launch

 If all steps are done, this should bringup all the required components for the integration.
-Then, we are able to control the simulated robot in rviz and execute the motions in Gazebo as shown in `this video <https://www.youtube.com/watch?v=h8zlsuzeW3U>`_.
-As shown in the video, we can interact with the arms and hands in Rviz with their move groups, and execute arms motions and hands open and close commands in Gazebo.
+Then, we can plan motions for the arms and hands using MoveIt's rviz plugin and execute those motions on the simulated robots in Gazebo as shown in `this video <https://www.youtube.com/watch?v=h8zlsuzeW3U>`_.

 Step 5: Plan arms motions with MoveIt Move Group Interface.
 -----------------------------------------------------------

 After ensuring our integration is correct, the most interesting part is to plan robot motion with the Moveit API and see our robots moving in Gazebo.
 This step shows how to prepare the dependenies and write code for planning simple motions for the arms and hands.

 We need to include some dependenies in the robot's package ``CMakeLists.txt`` file.
 They are packages to enable using moveit group interface and utility package to describe the arms target poses.
-Here is a link to a `minimal CMakeLists.txt <https://mohamed.raessa>`_ file used in this step.
+Here is a link to a `minimal CMakeLists.txt <https://github.com/Robotawi/panda_arms_ws/blob/master/src/panda_multiple_arms/CMakeLists.txt>`_ file used in this step.

 For the motion planning, please refer to Move Group Interface `tutorial <https://ros-planning.github.io/moveit_tutorials/doc/move_group_interface/move_group_interface_tutorial.html>`_ for more details about MoveIt's move group C++ interface.
 We are using a separate move group for every arm and every hand.

-This is a link to the code for planning simple motions.
-It does the following.
+This is the `file <https://github.com/Robotawi/panda_arms_ws/blob/master/src/panda_multiple_arms/src/plan_simple_motion.cpp>`_ used for planning the simple motions.
+The code in this file does the following.

 1. Set the move groups names for arms and hands (considering same naming in step 2).::